2025SpringSoftwareDev/2025SpringSoftDevProject/README.md

 ## Notes:
 - None of this has been confirmed and reviewed by the group as a whole.
 - If there is anything incorrect in this read me then fix it.
+- The first person to commit a secret will be sacrificed.
 - May we all be blessed with many naps and colorful crayons.